18 trees for your health – the healing power of trees

 A tea made from hazelnut bark lowers fever similar to willow bark, but does not have its pain-relieving properties.

-You can also create a brew from the bark that, when applied topically, alleviates wounds and skin diseases.
+You can also create a brew from the bark that, when applied topically, alleviates wounds and skin diseases (Read here more about skin care in the wilderness).

 Like its predecessor, hawthorn, hazelnut is said to have a heart-strengthening effect.
 This should be of particular interest to older people as it counteracts arteriosclerosis.